 The administrative regulation 922 KAR 2:240 establishes the requirements for an individual to obtain a Kentucky Early Care and Education Trainer’s Credential.
 Credentialed trainers promote high-quality professional development resulting in a transfer of learning and positive outcomes for young children and families.
 Training provided by a credential trainer meets the requirements for child care licensing, All STARS Quality Rating System, Commonwealth Child Care Credential renewal, and the Trainer’s Credential Renewal.

-Important Updates for the Division of Child Care
+Important Update from the Division of Child Care

 The Division of Child Care announced that on June 16, 2021 at the Health, Welfare, and Family Services legislative committee meeting new child care regulations were passed.
 Specifically, several changes that affect the Trainer’s Credential regulation.